Weixing-Zhang/True-4-corners-of-a-Remote-sensing-imagery/README.md

 @Prerequirement
 Install gdal module
-(1) Download gdal if you don't have it installed on your Machine (http://www.lfd.uci.edu/~gohlke/pythonlibs/) (2) After downloaded gdal.whl, open your command prompt, type "cd /Downloads directory" (3) type "pip install xxxx.whl"
+- Download gdal if you don't have it installed on your Machine (http://www.lfd.uci.edu/~gohlke/pythonlibs/)
+- After downloaded gdal.whl, open your command prompt, type >cd /Downloads directory
+- type >pip install xxxx.whl

 How to use the script:
 1. cmd: